-Everybody has seen the obsessed bodybuilders in the gym who attack their post workout meal like it’s their savior in this world of sin.
-Many believe that if you miss your “anabolic window” you will never get big.
-It’s not true and this misconception is based mainly on bro science.
-What’s important is your daily food regimen as a whole.
+We’ve all seen obsessed bodybuilders who attack their post workout meal like it’s their savior in this world of sin.
+Many believe that if you miss your “anabolic window”, you will never get big.
+It’s not true.
+Your overall food intake is a lot more important than what you eat after a workout…brah.

 Myth 7: You need mass gainers.